-308+/- acres in northern Victoria County off San Antonio River Road.
+308+/- acres in southern Victoria County off San Antonio River Road.

-Excellent hunting ranch located just 30 minutes north of Victoria, Texas.
+Excellent hunting ranch located just 30 minutes south of Victoria, Texas.
 The entire ranch is high fenced and is mostly wooded with some open areas.
 Plenty of senderos and clean fence lines provide good access to the property, which has tons of native wildlife including whitetail deer with introduced South Texas genetics, hogs and turkey.

-Two stocked ponds, a stock tank and a water trough provide ample water for wildlife and cattle.
+Two stocked ponds and a water trough provide ample water for wildlife and cattle.
 One pond is fed via solar pump and the other by water well.

-The property has a good set of cattle pens and comes with 3 blinds, 3 feeders and 3 protein feeders.
-The ranch comes equipped with a custom 30 x 40 metal building with walk -in cooler, cleaning station, air conditioning, kitchen, bath/shower and also has plenty of large outdoor covered storage areas for equipment.
+The property has a good set of cattle pens and comes with 4 blinds, 4 feeders and 4 protein feeders.
+The ranch comes equipped with a custom 30 x 40 metal building with walk -in cooler, cleaning station, air conditioning, kitchen, bath/shower, bedroom, loft area, and also has plenty of large outdoor covered storage areas for equipment.